Towns & Places

 In the 1950s, Earl Brookover established the first commercial feed yard in the Midwest in Garden City.
 The agricultural revolution helped to boost the beef industry in Kansas.
 The area’s feedlots and packing plants attracted businesses and workers.
 People from around the world were recruited to work in the meatpacking plants.

 In 2006, the region saw an influx of immigrants from Somalia, Burma, and Ethiopia.
-The vibrant county is one of the fastest-growing and most diverse in Kansas.
-Between 2007 and 2008, Finney County became majority-minority.
+The vibrant county is one of the fastest-growing and most diverse in the state of Kansas.
+Between 2007 and 2008, Finney County became a majority-minority area.

-The county is served by U.S. Highways 83 and 50/400 and Kansas Highways 156 and 23.
-Its economy consists mainly of farming and ranching in addition to some manufacturing.
+The county is served by U.S. Highways 83 and 50/400, as well as Kansas Highways 156 and 23.
+Its economy consists mainly of farming and ranching, along with some manufacturing.
 Wheat, corn, and milo are the primary crops, along with soybeans, sunflowers, and alfalfa.

 Finney County is approximately 200 miles west of Wichita, Kansas, and about 70 miles east of the Colorado border.
-It is the second largest county in land area in Kansas, consisting of 1,296 square miles.
+It is the second-largest county in Kansas, covering 1,296 square miles.

 Also See: